-Tracey Tremayne-Lloyd (TTL) is a Certified Specialist in Health Law and has been practicing health law for over two decades.
+Tracey Tremayne-Lloyd (TTL) is a Certified Specialist in Health Law and has been practicing health law for over three decades.

 At the time that TTL began her dedication to the study and practice of health law, the subject was not taught in Canadian law schools, nor was it recognized as a specialty by the Law Society of Upper Canada.